 It's possible that the USB connector is faulty, which can happen after frequent plugging in and plugging out.
 So you can try a different USB port on your PC and check if the "USB device not recognized Windows 10" problem gets solved.

 If you are using a desktop computer, you can try to connect the USB device to your desktop PC via the USB ports at the back of your computer case.
 The USB ports at the back of your computer provide stronger electricity power, allowing a more stable power supply to your USB device.
+In addition, you can try using a new USB cable and check if the USB drive can work fine.

 Solution 3.
 Disable USB Selective Suspend Settings